The 5 best website builders for small businesses

 How much does Squarespace cost?

-You can read our dedicated Squarespace pricing review for an in-depth look at the different plans.
+You can jump over to our dedicated Squarespace pricing review for an in-depth look at the different plans.

 The Startups "Recommended" award is a pink circle with a brushstroke in the center displaying the words "Recommended", with the Startups logo on top, and the year 2026 at the bottom.